Whippet Lifespan

 The Whippet has an average lifespan of 12-15 yrs.
 With proper nutrition, exercise, and veterinary care, many Whippets live full, healthy lives.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+25-40 lbs at maturity, 12-15 yrs lifespan — the Whippet does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 Living with a Whippet means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Factors Affecting Longevity